Maui

 1. Day 1

 Fly into Kahului (OGG); 45-minute transfer to Kapalua.
-Bay Course is the right arrival-day round: lighter, accessible, and saves your best game for the Plantation.
+Relax, get used to the time change, and prepare for the Plantation.

 2. Day 2